 We’re fortunate enough to have access to the most powerful computers to date, but what would you do if you lost everything on your computer?
 Crashes happen more often than you think, data recovery can cost you hundreds of dollars, and recovering everything you’ve stored on your computer is not guaranteed.
 We understand, life gets hectic and it’s easy to forget to back up your files.
 Join us on March 31st, as we celebrate World Backup Day.

-How to Celebrate World Backup Day
+World Backup Day Activities

 1. Copy your files to an external hard drive